Mason-MBdev/Computer-Networking/README.md

 # Computer-Networking
-Coursework related to computer networking, sockets, and exploring communication protocols.
+Coursework related to computer networking, sockets, and communication protocols.